The Print and Publications team produces high-quality printed materials that support Oberlin’s mission and identity.

 Visual Identity: Logos

 Oberlin College has one logo that should be used for all arts and sciences and conservatory communications.
-When reproducing the Oberlin logo, please use these official, high-resolution files:
+When reproducing the Oberlin logo, use the official, high-resolution files below.
+Note that the use of Oberlin’s logo is reserved for official college and conservatory communications only.
+For personal or other use of Oberlin’s logo, permission must be obtained.
+Please email your request to firstname.lastname@example.org .

 The logo’s height-to-width ratio should not be modified or distorted.
 Take care not to distort the logo when scaling and placing it into your document.
 Please use an appropriate amount of clear space around all sides of the logo (clear space should be equal to the width of the “N” in the logo).
 Additionally, the logo should not be broken apart, skewed, or distorted.